By the end of this module, the reader will have learnt:

 Once the research application is approved, the CPRD Contracts team will liaise with the applicant to manage the contractual arrangements, and the CPRD Observational Research team will liaise with the applicant to manage the definition of the study dataset to be extracted.
 Following agreement of the data specification, CPRD will deliver the final study dataset containing all variables for the patients defined in the study population for all primary care and linked datasets requested in the approved protocol, unless data minimisation is required.

 A CPRD primary care multi-study licence (MSL) enables an organisation to have direct online access to the CPRD GOLD and CPRD Aurum primary care databases via nominated users, which may be the most cost-effective option if an organisation anticipates conducting multiple patient-anonymised observational research studies within a 12-month period.
-The MSL includes two nominated users (additional nominated users can be purchased) and allows organisations to conduct preliminary internal exploration prior to submission of a research application.
+The MSL includes at least two nominated users (additional nominated users can be purchased for the Standard and Full MSL) and allows organisations to conduct preliminary internal exploration prior to submission of a research application.

 Organisations that hold a CPRD primary care data MSL can also purchase MSLs for certain linked datasets for the same 12-month period.
 CPRD does not provide a complete version of the linked data, organisations will receive individual study data cuts for each approved study.